Rajan-Okita/scoring_system/README.md

 - Score history tracking per judge and participant
 - Export scoreboard as CSV or PDF
 - Implementation of sessions and logout from the system
+- Indexing of columns in database for faster search in case of large records